 Resale permits are among the least expensive permits for a new restaurant.
 In certain states, the certificate is free, but be sure to check the price of resale permits where you will run your business.
-You may need a seller’s license with your resale permit, depending on the rules of your state, which could incur security deposit costs.
+With your resale permit, you may need a seller’s license.
+This depends on your state and could incur security deposit costs.

 5. Food Service License

 With a bar, restaurant or taproom, you’re serving consumable goods to your customers.
 You want to make sure everything is safe and up to code, and your city or county wants the same, which means you’ll need a food service license.

 Your local health department wants to make sure you’re meeting health and safety requirements.
 Foodservice codes vary by state, so be sure to familiarize yourself with yours and note that you may also have localized agencies and codes to follow.

 License Application and Renewal Process

 Your state health department will have the information you need to apply for a food service license either online or in-person.
 You’ll likely have to supply the owner’s details, the name of the bar or restaurant, and the address.
 Once you apply, an inspector will visit to ensure your restaurant follows the appropriate regulations.

 You may have to renew your food services license based on the requirements in your state.
 In general, if something changes about your business, you may need to renew.
 That can include:

 - A change of the license type you hold